tantansir/tantansir.github.io/_pages/about.md

 (2) Embodied urban intelligence with applications in low-altitude planning and navigation

-(3) Multimodal urban data fusion for constructing city-scale foundation models
+(3) Multimodal urban data fusion for constructing city-scale foundation models and virtual urban agents

 (4) Mobility and accessibility in urban infrastructure for people with disabilities